 |What form must be filed for a replacement?||Form N-565 must be filed to replace this certificate.||Must file Form N-565 to replace this certificate.|

-Key Differences Between Naturalization Certificate and Citizenship Certificate
+Key Differences Between Naturalization Certificate vs Citizenship Certificate

 |Naturalization Certificate||Citizenship Certificate|